BerniHiros/BernieHirosIT1025/Lab7/readme.md

 Object Oriented Programming (OOP)

-Class = would be fast food
+Class = would be fast food = Class is a template from which objects are created.
+Class is a group of similar objects.
-Oject would be the individual fries & burger.
+Object = would be the individual fries & burger.
+Object is an instance of a class.
+A class is a person , place or thing.

 *object - sammy - Object are person, place, or thing.
 *class - shark -  group of similar items called classes.